-'reasonable preference' category point level can be given.
+People cannot qualify for both point levels.
+Only one award of a 'reasonable preference' category point level can be given.
 E.g. A lodger at an address won't be awarded serious overcrowding points.

-By applying the size criteria at 12.4 Rosehill aims to meet its objective to fully address overcrowding situations.
-However there will be cases where this will not be possible.
+By applying the size criteria at 13.4 Rosehill aims to meet its objective to fully address overcrowding situations.
+However, there will be cases where this will not be possible.
 The largest houses provided by Rosehill are 5 apartments.
-However some applicants will require 6 apartment and larger housing.
-Rosehill recognises the importance of alleviating
+However, some applicants will require 6 apartment and larger housing.
+Rosehill recognises the importance of alleviating serious overcrowding.
+Therefore, Rosehill will offer advice and assistance to access other housing options to anyone qualifying for 6 apartment housing or above.

-12.3 Under-occupation in Social Housing
+13.3 Under-occupation in Social Housing